telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/troubleshooting.md

 * [Documentation: Grid TemplateName setting](/api/aspnet-mvc/kendo.mvc.ui.fluent/grideditingsettingsbuilder#methods-TemplateName(System.String)) - use it
 to set a single edit form template for the whole edit form

+### Invalid Template error when nesting client templates

+The Kendo UI widgets are unable to detect if they are used in **nested client template** scenarios.
+Such a setup requires `#` literals and closing `</script>` tags in the nested widgets' HTML markup and JavaScript initialization statements to be escaped, but this cannot happen automatically.
+As a result, nested client template scenarios are not supported out-of-the-box.

+Consider the following scenario:

+* Grid "A" is placed in a View; Grid "A" has a popup edit template
+* Grid "B" is placed in a partial view, which represents the popup edit template of Grid "A"
+* Kendo UI widget "C" is placed in the same partial view as Grid "B"; Widget "C" belongs to the client detail template of Grid "B"

+In the above scenario, widget "C" will not be rendered correctly and will cause an "Invalid template" JavaScript error.

+The easiest way to avoid the JavaScript error is the following:

+1. Move the declaration of widget "C" to a separate partial view.
+2. Render the partial view in the main View where Grid "A" is defined.

+In this case widget "C" will not exist in a nested template context and its HTML/JavaScript output will not need any escaping.

 ## Different Cultural Formats

 By default Kendo UI Grid formats dates and numbers using the **en-US** culture.
 If the Grid does not display numbers and dates in the right format that corresponds to your culture, change the culture by including the JavaScript for your culture and then call `kendo.culture`.